say2twinkle/CODTECH--TASK-NO-2/README.md

 OVERVIEW OF THE PROJECT

-Project: HR ANALYTICS DASHBOARD
+Project: HUMAN RESOURCES ANALYTICS

-Objective:

-The objective of this project is to perform analysis in POWERBI on a SQL database.
-The primary objective of a financial dashboard is to provide a clear, concise, and real-time visual representation of an organization's financial performance.
-Consolidate financial data from various sources into a single, easy-to-access platform, Simplify complex financial data, Inform future financial plans and projections based on historical trends and data analysis
+OBJECTIVE:

+A Human Resources (HR) analysis dashboard is a visual representation of HR-related data and metrics, providing insights into various aspects of an organization's workforce.
+The primary objective of an HR Analysis Dashboard is to provide a centralized platform for HR professionals and business leaders to make data-driven decisions, drive business outcomes, and optimize their workforce.
+By integrating and analyzing HR data, the dashboard aims to inform strategic decisions, optimize workforce management, improve employee engagement, and ensure compliance.

+HR analysis dashboard provides actionable insights to drive strategic HR decisions, improve workforce management, and enhance business outcomes.

 KEY ACTIVITIES:
-1. Data Integration: Combining financial data from various sources.
+1. Data Integration: Combining HR data from various sources.

-2. Financial Metrics Tracking: Monitoring key financial metrics and KPIs.
+2. Metrics Tracking: Monitoring key HR metrics and KPIs.

-3. Budgeting and Forecasting: Creating and managing budgets and forecasts.

-4. Financial Analysis: Analyzing financial data to identify trends and risks.

-5. Reporting and Visualization: Creating interactive reports and dashboards.
+3. Reporting & Visualization: Creating interactive reports and dashboards.

-6. Alerts and Notifications: Setting up alerts for critical financial events.

-7. Financial Planning and Modeling: Conducting scenario planning and sensitivity analysis.

-8. Compliance and Risk Management: Monitoring financial compliance and managing risks.

-9. Stakeholder Management: Communicating financial insights to stakeholders.
+4. Predictive Analytics: Forecasting future HR trends and outcomes.

+5. Employee Segmentation: Analyzing and comparing employee groups.

+6. Strategic Decision Support: Informing talent management and workforce planning decisions.

-10. Continuous Improvement: Regularly updating and refining the dashboard.
+7. Continuous Improvement: Regularly updating and refining the dashboard.

-By performing these activities, a Financial Dashboard provides a powerful tool for financial management, analysis, and decision-making.

 Technologies Used:
-POWER BI: The Primary platform to visualize organization's financial performance.
+POWER BI: The Primary platform to visualize HR-related data and metrics, providing insights into various aspects of an organization's workforce.
-SQL: For importing data from a SQL database.
+EXCEL: For importing data from a CSV file.